Testicular vein: Varicocele

 Valveless testicular veins are a major contributing factor to varicocele.
 Since the left testicular vein goes all the way up to the left renal vein before it empties, this results in a higher tendency for the left testicle to develop varicocele because of the gravity working on the column of blood in this vein, compared to the right internal spermatic vein.
-One reason for this susceptibility is that the left internal testicular vein often drains into the left renal vein without a right-angle entry like it is with the right testicular vein, which can create increased pressure and possibly disrupt the normal valve function, leading to poor venous return and eventually varicocele development.
+One reason for this susceptibility is that the left internal testicular vein drains into the left renal vein with a right-angle entry unlike it is with the right testicular vein, which can create increased pressure and possibly disrupt the normal valve function, leading to poor venous return and eventually varicocele development.

 The testicular vein may be ligated in part (a branch) or completely to treat varicocele.
 This is typically very safe.
 There is debate about whether the testicular artery should also be ligated simultaneously.
 Affected testicular veins can also be removed completely to further reduce recurrence rates.